 15500 U.S. 101, , 95548

-This roadside attraction offers an aerial tramway which takes you up past the tall trees onto an observation deck.
-From up here you get fantastic views of the forests and Pacific Ocean.
+This quirky, long running roadside attraction offers an aerial tramway which takes you up past the tall trees onto an observation deck.
+After a scenic ride up to the 1570 foot high observing area, you will be treated to fantastic views of the forests and Pacific Ocean.
 In addition, there is a museum (with a lot of cool Bigfoot history) and also a 49 foot tall statue of Paul Bunyan.

 5. Visit Sea Glass Beach